-- 6. Throughout the evaluation process, the Chair and the Executive Committee consider achievement relative to the Assignment of Responsibilities and using the indicators and criteria presented in Article 10. - 7.
-The Executive Committee provides the Chair a written annual assessment of progress toward promotion and/or tenure of eligible Department faculty. - 8.
-The Executive Committee provides the Chair a written annual peer evaluation of each tenure-track and specialized Department faculty member that includes separate ratings of achievement in: - Research - Teaching
+6. Throughout the evaluation process, the Chair and the Executive Committee consider achievement related to the Assignment of Responsibilities and using the indicators and criteria presented in Article 11.

-• Professional and Institutional Service.
+- 7. The Executive Committee provides the Chair a written annual assessment of progress toward promotion and/or tenure of eligible Department faculty. - 8.
+The Executive Committee provides the Chair a written annual peer evaluation of each tenuretrack and specialized Department faculty member that includes separate ratings of achievement in: - Research - Teaching (if applicable) - Professional and Institutional Service (if applicable)